whileNazaTrue/shopping-list/README.md

 # shopping-list
-Simple shopping list made in Java.
+Simple shopping list made in Java for Android.

 ABOUT THIS APP